Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 • Consumer responses should be encrypted to avoid data breaches.

-• Data delivered to the wrong person can be catastrophic.
+• Data delivered to the wrong recipient can lead to significant liability.

 One important factor to consider is that using traditional means will do more harm than good.
 For example, using emails to deal with DSARs can be dangerous as the risk of data sprawl increases when sending and receiving data over a system that is not secure.
 Moving personal information in an unencrypted system increases the risk of data breaches.
 It takes an average of 196 days for an organization to pick up on a data breach, making it essential for enterprises to fortify and automate their systems to protect themselves from any data breach.